-\Cref{lemma-convergence-barmu} shows that our proposed estimator is valid despite the ever-changing assortment set due to stockout events.
-This is possible because the distributions of our summary statistics $\mu_{i, \ell}$'s are free of the complication caused by stockout events.
-We note that \cite{agrawal2019mnl} estimate MNL attraction parameters by some alternative summary statistics for an online assortment optimization problem.
-Their strategy also has an epoch structure: they repeatedly offer the same assortment to customers in an epoch, and end the epoch as soon as a no-purchase choice occurs.
+\Cref{lemma:convergence-barmu} shows that our proposed CE is valid despite the ever-changing assortment set due to stockout events.
+This is possible because the distributions of our summary statistics $\mu_{i, k}$'s are free of the complication caused by stockout events.
+We note that \cite{agrawal2019mnl} estimate MNL parameters by some alternative summary statistics for an online assortment optimization problem.
+Their strategy has an epoch structure: they repeatedly offer the same assortment to customers in an epoch, and end the epoch as soon as a no-purchase occurs.
 Then the summary statistic for each product in an epoch is the number of purchases of that product within the epoch, and it is shown to be an unbiased observation for the corresponding attraction parameter.
-Crucially, this unbiasedness holds because there is no inventory limit in their setting and the assortment set is fixed in each epoch.
-However, in our setting with limited inventory, the assortment set is not under control; instead, it can change stochastically due to stockout events.
+Crucially, this unbiasedness holds because there is no inventory limit in their setting and the same assortment is offered to each customer in an epoch.
+However, in our setting with limited inventory, the assortment set can change stochastically due to stockout events.
 In particular, customers' demands for the products can be censored by the limited inventory.
-If some products are out of stock before the first no-purchase occurs, then their purchases cannot faithfully capture customers' true demands.
-As a result, the estimator in \cite{agrawal2019mnl} is not effective in our problem setting, which we confirm numerically in Appendix \Cref{subsec-convergence-estimates}.
-In contrast, our summary statistics $\mu_{i, \ell}$'s count no-purchases so they are never censored by the inventory.
+If some products become out of stock before the first no-purchases occur, then their purchases cannot accurately reflect customers' true preferences.
+So the estimator in \cite{agrawal2019mnl} is not effective in our problem setting.
+In contrast, our summary statistics $\mu_{i, k}$'s count no-purchases when a product $i$ is available so they are never censored by the inventory.

-Finally, we remark that our proposed estimator is based on the information only up to the first purchases of the products in each epoch, even if some products are purchased multiple times in the epoch.
-Thus our estimator does not use all data information.
-Fortunately, we will show the algorithm based on our estimator achieves a nearly optimal regret rate, so not using all data information in estimation has negligible cost at least for a very large time horizon $T$.
-Designing more efficient parameter estimators is an interesting problem that we leave for future study.